DanielBarie/FritzingBuild/README.md

 There's another page called linux notes: https://github.com/fritzing/fritzing-app/wiki/1.3-Linux-notes

+All that documentation is inconclusive, inconsistent and outdated.

 So I decided to try this with a newer release of Ubuntu, here we go.

 # How ?
 ## Get build environment up and running